jenroques/phase-1-project/README.md

 **Benefits for Younger Users**
 - Practice typing skills via the "Name" and "Notes" input fields
-- Develope and practice mouse and tracking pad dexterity via various button clicks provided
+- Develop and practice mouse and tracking pad dexterity via various button clicks provided

 ## Technologies Used:
 This web app was made using: